sshtools/jfreedesktop/README.md

 # jfreedesktop

-Implements a select few freedesktop.org standard in Java.
+Implements a select few freedesktop.org standards in Java.